scikit-beam/scikit-beam/doc/development/docguide.rst

 * Docstrings must be provided for all public classes, methods, and functions.

-* Docstrings will be incorporated into the documentation using a version of numpydoc included with Astropy, and should follow the :doc:`docrules`.
+* Docstrings will be incorporated into the documentation using a version of numpydoc included with Scikit-beam, and should follow the :doc:`docrules`.

 * Examples and/or tutorials are strongly encouraged for typical use-cases of a particular module or class.